michael-buschbeck/mychs-macro-magic/README.md

 - Use the `getattr()` and `getattrmax()` functions to query attribute values and max values.
 - Use the `setattr()` and `setattrmax()` functions to update (or, if necessary, create) attributes and max values.

 All of these functions take a *name|id* value as their first argument.
 You can pass a character ID, token ID, character name, or token name.
-(If you're passing a name and there's ambiguity, MMM always chooses characters over tokens, and if multiple characters should the same name, it'll choose one at random.
+(If you're passing a name and there's ambiguity, MMM always chooses characters over tokens, and if multiple characters should have the same name, it'll choose one at random.
 IDs are always unambiguous.)

 If a token represents a specific character (e.g. your character token on the board), it doesn't matter whether you address the token or the character – you'll get access to all attributes of both through either.